 Build Quality & Design

-Now, when I say that I am the unrivalled flash queen of the Southern hemisphere I might be exaggerating slightly, but when I say that the SMOK I-Priv mod is the unrivalled flash king of box mods, I am not exaggerating in the least.
+Now, when I say that I am the unrivaled flash queen of the Southern hemisphere I might be exaggerating slightly, but when I say that the SMOK I-Priv mod is the unrivaled flash king of box mods, I am not exaggerating in the least.

 Made to look like the muscle toned warrior suits of comic book lore, complete with arc reactor and serious bling factor, the I-Priv is as in-your face as it could possibly get.
 And that’s before it starts talking to you.